madhur-dhama/flask-home-server/README.md

 Runs a small **Flask web server** that serves the `~/FileShare` folder.
 You can manage your files through a clean, web-based interface accessible from any device on your Wi-Fi.

+Files are organized in folders, with full support for nested directory structures.
+The server handles large file uploads using chunked transfers and provides real-time progress feedback.

 ---

 ## 🛠️ Setup